Summer at St. Stephen's

 One very easy way to support outreach efforts during the summer is to make sure you help us keep the food pantry shelves full.
 Summer is rough on those who suffer from food insecurity, and churches struggle to keep up with the demand because many parishioners who donate food are away on vacation.

 The Farmers Market @ St. Stephen's is always in need of volunteers.
-Please be in touch with Gene LeCouteur about when, where, and how.
+Please be in touch with Moriah Karn about when, where, and how.

 We know some folks spend most of the summer elsewhere, either at the river, or the beach, or simply taking a week or away for a family vacation.
 If you'll be away, there are several ways to stay in touch with what is happening at St. Stephen's Church:

 - Subscribe to the weekly meditation and PDF version of The Spirit (the newsletter we hand out at church on Sundays)